 10 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.

-And there has never been more of a difference in the two political parties in our nation than right now.
+And there has never been more of a difference between the two political parties in our nation than right now.
 This is not a political issue.
 This is an issue of right and wrong, biblically.
 The platform and policies of the Democrat party read like a manifesto of Romans 1.
 If you don’t believe me, please read it for yourself.

 He who Weighs the Mountains & True Science